ueberauth/guardian/README.md

 ## Hooks

 Each implementation module (modules that `use Guardian`) implement callbacks for the `Guardian` behaviour.
-By default these are just pass-through but you can implement your own version to tweak the behaviour of your tokens.
+By default, these are just pass-through but you can implement your own version to tweak the behaviour of your tokens.

 The callbacks are: